LuigiMiazzo17/unitn-programmazioneFunzionale/README.md

-# programmazioneFunzionale

-This is Miazzo Luigi's repository for the course of Functional Programming @ uniTN.
+This is Miazzo Luigi's repository for the course of "Programmazione Funzionale" @ uniTN, Prof. Kuper M. Gabriel.